dholab/geneious-plugin-sra-search/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS%20%7C%20Linux-lightgrey.svg)](#system-requirements)

-A powerful Geneious Prime plugin that enables direct searching and downloading of sequencing data from NCBI's Sequence Read Archive (SRA) without leaving your Geneious workspace.
+One of the best parts of the LLM revolution is that it can scratch niche itches.
+We've used Geneious in our lab to visualize sequence data for about a decade.
+One of its most convenient features is the ability to search NCBI databases to retrieve sequence files from Genbank and other NCBI databases.
+However, Geneious has never offered a database search interface to SRA.
+This is a Geneious Prime plugin that enables direct searching and downloading of sequencing data from NCBI's Sequence Read Archive (SRA) without leaving the Geneious workspace.

+Tested on an Apple Silicon M4 Macbook Pro and an X64 iMac Pro.
+It *should* work on Windows and Linux.

 ## Table of Contents